victornpb/undiscord/help/developerMode.md

 # Developer Mode

-If the `Copy ID` menu doesn't show up when right clicking:
+If the `Copy ID` menu doesn't show up when right-clicking:
  - Enable developer mode in discord
    Go to user **Settings** > **Appearance** in discord and enable **Developer mode**.